rebeloper/NavigationKit/README.md

 Here's the list of navigation actions  that you can do with `NavigationKit`:
 - [X] present
+- [X] present with allowsSwipeToDismiss
 - [X] present with onDismiss callback
+- [X] present with NavigationView
+- [X] present with NavigationView and onDismiss callback
 - [X] push
 - [X] push as root
 - [X] dismiss to root